 - Information on the survey methods and processes used to administer the survey

 - Administrative information needed to support submissions, analysis and reporting

-Information will be collected on patients from 3 hospital service lines: medical, surgical and maternity.
+Information is collected on patients from 3 hospital service lines: medical, surgical and maternity.

-Further information can be found in The Canadian Patient Experiences Survey — Inpatient Care Data Dictionary Manual.
-(PDF, 1192KB)
+Further information can be found in the Canadian Patient Experiences Survey — Inpatient Care Data Dictionary Manual (PDF).

 For information on CPERS data quality, contact us at email@example.com.